EvGen94/TensorFlow/README.md

 # TensorFlow
-Here I teach simple and convolutional neural networks using TensorFlow (typical examples) Also add Kaggle Cats and Dogs Dataset
+Here I teach simple and convolutional neural networks using TensorFlow (typical examples) Also download Kaggle Cats and Dogs Dataset